We Continue the Change: November 2021 election

 Since the party was created too late to have its own registration, it had to compete in the elections within an electoral coalition alongside one or more registered member parties.
 This was done through Volt Bulgaria and Middle European Class, with the former being a party that recently left the parliamentary coalition IBG-NI.

-For the 2021 presidential election, Petkov and Vasilev declared their support for the incumbent President Rumen Radev.
+For the 2021 presidential election, Petkov and Vassilev declared their support for the incumbent President Rumen Radev.
 The party favoured working with the anti-establishment parties, not in a pre-electoral coalition, but instead in the form of an agreement of cooperation following the November election.
 There was speculation it may join a coalition with BSP for Bulgaria.
 It did not rule out working with GERB–SDS or DPS, but Petkov set out harsh conditions if they were to cooperate.

 In the November election, the party came out on top with over 25% of the vote and 67 of the 240 seats.
 It was given the mandate to form a government on 13 December 2021, and formed a broad coalition between the anti-establishment parties There Is Such a People and Democratic Bulgaria, alongside the leftist BSP for Bulgaria.
 The government, led by Petkov, set out to remove corruption within the country and counter the problems faced by Bulgaria, including the energy crisis and COVID-19 pandemic.

 Petkov government

-The new government included five ministers from the interim governments that preceded it - Petkov, Vasilev, Rashkov, Denkov and former prime minister Stefan Yanev.
-Yanev was dismissed following his refusal to label the Russo-Ukrainian conflict as a war.
+The new government included five ministers from the interim governments that preceded it - Petkov, Vassilev, Rashkov, Denkov and former prime minister Stefan Yanev.
+Yanev was dismissed following his refusal to label the Russian invasion of Ukraine as a war.
 The government became a minority government on 8 June 2022, when ITN pulled out of it.
 Several weeks later, it became was the first government in Bulgarian history to lose a vote of confidence.
+As the largest party, they were given the first mandate to form another government.
+Their nominee was Assen Vassilev, who returned the mandate unfulfilled.
 No party was able to form another government and a new election was scheduled to take place.

+During the period of the government, the party was officially registered, despite legal challenges regarding the party name.

 2022 parliamentary election

 The new election saw PP fall to second place with 19.5% and 53 seats, behind GERB.
-As the second largest party, they were given a mandate for government formation following the rejection of GERB's candidate by the National Assembly.
+As the second-largest party, they were given a mandate for government formation following the rejection of GERB's candidate by the National Assembly.
 Their candidate for Prime Minister was Nikolai Denkov, who did not receive a majority in Parliament.
 PP refused to join in talks with BSP, and new elections will be scheduled for Spring 2023.